ParikshitaJain/PortfolioProjects/Campaign Performance Analysis/README.md

 ## Executive Summary

-This report provides a comprehensive analysis of marketing campaign performance over the year, focusing on engagement metrics, cost efficiency, and platform-level trends.
+This report provides a comprehensive analysis of marketing campaign performance over the year, focusing on engagement metrics, cost efficiency, and platform level trends.
 Using a Kaggle dataset that aggregates impressions, clicks, spend, and budget at the campaign and channel level, the analysis highlights patterns in audience interactions, channel effectiveness, and campaign efficiency.

 Key insights include: